GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

   1. Activate the `processing tools` by going to `Plugins` > `Manage and install Plugins`
   2. Select `All`
-  3. Rehook the `Processing function` in the corresponding list.
+  3. Rehook the `Processing function` in the corresponding list

 ```{figure} /fig/en_missing_processing_tools.png
 ---